-In an ever-increasingly globalised economy, it’s easy to think that these diminishing barriers also apply to business practices and norms.
-But even today, variations in legal practices, trade policies as well as differences in cultures still loom large in shaping our intertwined economic environment.
+In an increasingly globalizedglobalised economy, it’s easy to think that these diminishing barriers also apply to business practices and norms.
+But even today, variations in legal practices, trade policies, as well as differences in cultures still loom large in shaping our intertwined economic environment.
 Perhaps no sector showcases some of the challenges such nuances are able to bring forth more than the current surge of web 2.0 companies currently conquering the globe.
 Google, Facebook, Uber, and Airbnb have all encountered various bumps in the road throughout their campaigns to broaden their reach beyond US borders.

 What does an Impressum need to display?

 Below, we have laid out exactly what should appear in an Impressum in Germany.
 As anchored in the country’s telecommunication legislation, the following elements need to be present in every Impressum, if available.

 - Name of the website operator or legal entity behind the web presence

 - Contact information (email and telephone numbers should always be included; fax if applicable)